 13. Kitchen Signs

 In the interest of efficiency and safety, it’s critical to organize your kitchen in a manner that is intuitive and accessible.
-In addition to ensuring the kitchen is designed with safety in mind, it’s also essential to incorporate signs and labels that help keep staff members aware of the kitchen’s layout and potential hazards.
+In addition to ensuring the kitchen is designed with cleanliness and safety in mind, it’s also essential to incorporate signs and labels that help keep staff members aware of the kitchen’s layout and potential hazards.

 Purchasing professional signs that are correctly labeled can help you reduce your exposure to risk in the kitchen.
 Never overlook the small things!

 14. Kitchen Canopy

 A kitchen canopy can help you reduce heat and fumes within your restaurant’s kitchen.
 Commercial canopies are essentially large fans and vacuums that suck hot air out of your kitchen.
 This is a major necessity if you run a restaurant with a large grill or oven system.

 If you do decide to purchase a kitchen canopy, you will need to ensure that you can integrate it into your kitchen’s design.
 The canopy needs to be able to direct hot air to vents or other exit points.